Harold Ramirez Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Harold Ramirez (.433 on-base percentage in past 10 games, 90 points above season-long percentage), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Harold Ramirez (.345 batting average in his past 10 games), battle starter Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cardinals.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Harold Ramirez Game Info & Props vs. the Guardians